dudintv/vizartist-scripts/dudin-texture/dudin-temo-sprite/README.md

 #### Version 1.2 (07 February 2021)
 * fix: shifting calculation of the first row
+* add: crop for cells — usefull to hide guide grid or cells titles

 #### Version 1.1 (07 February 2021)
-* now you can name each cell and show speciefic one by its name — cols separated by "|" and rows separated by "\n" (new line)
+* add: now you can name each cell and show speciefic one by its name — cols separated by "|" and rows separated by "\n" (new line)

 #### Version 1.0 (06 February 2021)
 Implement all original functionality, where you can: